mfkiwl/Radix-2-Fixed-Point-Variable-Length-Burst-Architecture-FFT-Operator-Based-on-Zynq-7020/README.md

 # Configurable FFT Acceleration Operator on Zynq

-This repository contains the Verilog source code and documentation for the final year project titled **"Design and Implementation of an FFT Acceleration Operator Based on Zynq"**.
+This repository contains the Verilog source code and documentation for the **Design and Implementation of an FFT Acceleration Operator Based on Zynq**.

 The project implements a hardware accelerator for the Fast Fourier Transform (FFT) on an FPGA, designed to offload computationally intensive tasks from a general-purpose processor.